Continuum random tree as the scaling limit for a drainage network model: a Brownian web approach

 where for $\epsilon > 0$, the set $K_\epsilon$ is defined as $K_\epsilon := \{x \in X : d(x, K) \leq \epsilon\}$.
 The Gromov-Hausdorff distance between two compact metric spaces $(X,d)$ and $(X^\prime,d^\prime)$ is defined by

-where the infimum is taken over all possible choices of isometric embeddings $\phi, \phi^\prime$ of the metric spaces $(X,d)$ and $(X^\prime,d^\prime)$ into a common metric space.
+where infimum is taken over all possible choices of isometric embeddings $\phi, \phi^\prime$ of the metric spaces $(X,d)$ and $(X^\prime,d^\prime)$ into a common metric space.
 Let $\mathbb{M}$ be the set of all isometry equivalence classes of compact metric spaces endowed with the \textit{Gromov-Hausdorff} metric.
 It is known that this distance turns $\mathbb{M}$ into a Polish space.
-We mention here that given a metric space $(X, d)$, we write $[X, d]$ for the isometry equivalence class of $(X, d)$, and frequently use the notation $X$ for either $(X, d)$ or $[X, d]$ when there is no risk of ambiguity.
+We mention here that given a metric space $(X, d)$, we write $[X, d]$ to denote the isometry equivalence classes of $(X, d)$, and frequently use the notation $X$ for either $(X, d)$ or $[X, d]$ when there is no risk of ambiguity.